Technigo/project-react-native-app/README.md

 ## 1. What is this?

-The purpose of this project was to practice React Native, the only requirement was to use styled components.
+The purpose of this project was to practice React Nativeand to use styled components.

 ## 2. What did I do?